 Overview of Gout

-- Hyperuricemia, when you have elevated levels of uric acid in your blood, but no symptoms.
+- Hyperuricemia, when you have elevated levels of urate in your blood and crystals are forming in the joint, but you do not have symptoms.

-- Interval or intercritical gout, which is the time between gout attacks when you don’t have any symptoms.
+- Interval or intercritical gout, which is the time between gout attacks when you do not have any symptoms.

 Who Gets Gout?